Ceddo (film): Banning

 Along with a number of Sembène's other films, Ceddo was banned in Senegal for its presentation of the conflicts between the Islamic and Christian religions and ethnic and traditional beliefs.
 According to another account reported in The New York Times in 1978, the banning was not "because of any religious sensitivity, but because Mr. Sembene insists on spelling 'ceddo' with two d's while the Senegalese Government insists it be spelled with one."
-Sembène had been a major supporter of the pioneering efforts to develop a system for the transcription of the Wolof language, and of the first Wolof-language publications, and spoke with contempt about President Léopold Sédar Senghor’s knowledge of Wolof, or lack thereof.
+Sembène had been a major supporter of the pioneering efforts to develop a system for the transcription of the Wolof language, and of the first Wolof-language publications, and spoke with contempt about President Léopold Sédar Senghor's knowledge of Wolof, or lack thereof.
 Senghor was a Serer, and in his language, unlike Wolof and other languages spoken in Senegal, consonants were not doubled.

-Sembène had also imposed a ban of his own, a refusal to make multiple prints of the film available to the agents of the Shah, for use in Iran as a propaganda weapon against the appeal of the Ayatollah Khomeini.
+Sembène also refused to make prints of the film available to agents of the Shah who had wanted to use it in Iran as a propaganda weapon against Ayatollah Khomeini.

+Release

+It was entered into the 10th Moscow International Film Festival.